narenltk/forever_node_js/README.md

 I have used the port 2020 and you can change the port to any number you like.

-The list of the forever js commands are as follows,
+## The list of the forever js commands are as follows,

-for installing the forever,
+Installing the forever,
 ```
 npm i forever -g
 ```